Soul Outing!

-Soul Outing! is an album by saxophonist Frank Foster recorded in 1966 and released on the Prestige label.
+Soul Outing! is an album by the jazz saxophonist Frank Foster, recorded in 1966 and released on the Prestige label.

 Reception

-Allmusic awarded the album 3 stars with its review by Scott Yanow stating, "Foster plays in a variety of modern mainstream styles from the era including funk, Latin, a bit of gospel and more straight-ahead.
+AllMusic awarded the album 3 stars in its review by Scott Yanow, stating: "Foster plays in a variety of modern mainstream styles from the era including funk, Latin, a bit of gospel and more straight-ahead.
 The overall results are not that memorable but they do show Foster growing beyond the world of Count Basie".